koalahamlet/takehomeapp/README.md

 # takehomeapp
-This app was made as a take home assignment, to demonstrate a simple application that functions if the user happens to have either slow or no signal, after at least one startup.
+This app was made as a take home assignment, to demonstrate a simple application that continues to display data even when the user has slow to no signal, after at least one startup.

 This project should function well, right out of the box.
+Simply import into AndroidStudio as a gradle project.

-I tried to seperate the app into logical components of Persistance, DataBaseServices, Networking, Models, Utils, and Injection.
+I tried to separate the app into logical components of Persistence, DataBaseServices, Networking, Models, Utils, and Injection.
-I've also attempted to provide a more thorough view of my architectural decisions in the commit messages, so make sure to note the expanded text.
+I've also attempted to provide a more thorough view of my architectural decisions in the commit messages.
+So, make sure to read the expanded text.

 ## libraries used